IamSila/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond sets all permissions to other users 9-John_Doe sets -rwxr-x-wx to hello file 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode.
+11-directories_permissions  adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.